robusta-dev/robusta/docs/getting-started/manual-triggers.rst

 ##############################

 All the playbooks we have seen so far respond to events in your cluster.
-It is also useful to run playbooks on demand.
+You can also run playbooks on demand.

 In this example we'll manually trigger a playbook which profiles a Python application in your cluster.
 No prior setup for the Python application is necessary!